smursell/demo-apex/README.md

 # Image Text Overlay

 Go to an Account object.
-Edit its page layout and add the VisualPage 'VFP01_ImageTextOverlay.vfp' to a new section.
+Edit its page layout and add the VisualForcePage 'VFP01_ImageTextOverlay.vfp' to a new section.
 Remember to set its size to 500px.

 ## Explaining the parameter options for text overlay

-* Text - The textual content that will overlaid on the image.
+* Text - The textual content that will be overlaid on the image.

 <img src="https://github.com/SharinPix/demo-apex/blob/image_text_overlay/assets/clara-text.png">